syncfusion-content/ej2-grid-docs/ej2-javascript/grid/style-and-appearance/paging.md

 ![Grid pager page numeric link elements](../images/pager-page-numeric-link-elements.png)

-## Customizing the Grid pager current page numeric element
+## Customizing the grid pager current page numeric element

 To customize the appearance of the grid pager current page numeric element, you can use the following CSS code: